Automated border control system: Portugal

-RAPID4ALL e-gates are available at Lisbon Airport Terminal 1, Faro Airport, Madeira Airport and Porto Airport.
+RAPID4ALL e-gates are available at Faro Airport, Lisbon Airport Terminal 1, Madeira Airport, Ponta Delgada Airport, and Porto Airport.

-On arrival, the RAPID4ALL e-gates can be used by travellers aged 18 and over holding a valid biometric passport from the European Economic Area, as well as the following non-EU countries:
+On both departure and arrival, the RAPID4ALL e-gates can be used by travellers aged 18 and over holding a valid biometric passport from the European Economic Area or Switzerland or a Portuguese ID card, as well as the following non-EU countries:

-On departure, the RAPID4ALL e-gates can be used by travellers aged 18 and over holding a valid biometric passport from the European Economic Area, as well as the following non-EU countries (provided that they entered the Schengen Area through Portugal):
+On departure only, the RAPID4ALL e-gates can be used by travellers aged 18 and over holding a valid biometric passport from the European Economic Area or Switzerland or a Portuguese ID card, as well as the following non-EU countries (provided that they entered the Schengen Area through Portugal and have are not overstayed the limit):

 After a non-EU/EEA citizen clears the e-gate, a border police performs the final verification and affixes a passport stamp.

 Romania

 Romania installed their first e-gates in March 2021.
 The ABC gates can be used by citizens of the European Economic Area and Switzerland who hold a biometric travel document (passport or identity card) and are over 18 years old.

 The gates check people's travel documents, by comparing the facial image from the electronic chip of the passport/identity card with the one captured from the person physically present at the border control, to carry out the process of identification.
 The gates are connected to the Information System of the Border Police and allow checks to be carried out by querying the databases and access to the relevant operative information.

 Currently, they are only available at Bucharest's Henri Coanda International Airport.
 There are 6 e-gates for departing passengers but the Romanian Border Police intends to install up to 24 e-passport gates at Henri Coanda International Airport.
 The Romanian Border Police also intends to install e-gates throughout other airports in Romania in the future.